Engineered with GORE-TEX® Product

 - GORE-TEX® Product: durably waterproof, windproof and extremely breathable

-- Lightweight material for easy storage
+- Zip tags for easy opening

 Delivering maximum comfort and protection in a wide range of running activities and weather conditions, garments made with GORE-TEX® fabric are durably waterproof, windproof and very breathable.